-Independent Examination The process by which a planning inspector may publicly examine a Development Plan Document or a Statement of Community Involvement, before issuing a binding report.
+Independent Examination The process by which a planning inspector may publicly examine a development plan document before issuing a binding report.
 The findings set out in the report are binding on the local authority.

 Infill Development Development that takes place between existing groups of buildings, normally within a built-up area.